maoo/maven-tiles/README.md

 difficult for a dev to read it.
 I've tried to use it only for test purposes, to understand if the tile merging mechanism is correctly supported and does not cause issues to other plugins.

+## WHAT IS WORKING

+- Aggregate multiple tiles in one single pom (see examples/wicket-quickstart/pom.xml)
+- Tiles get inherited from parent (see examples/wicket-quickstart/runner/pom.xml)

 ## CURRENT ISSUES